 That timing means these accidents happened before seatbelts were standard, when airbags and child safety seats were still years away — and even before power steering and anti-lock brakes were widely available.

-One last note: These car accident pictures all come from vintage books and magazines, so there’s no gore — in fact, a few may have been staged for auto insurance ads and safety bulletins.
+One last note: These car crash pictures all come from vintage books and magazines, so there’s no gore — in fact, a few may have been staged for auto insurance ads and safety bulletins.

 An early automobile wreck (1913)